 - Subject matter

 There is no single definition for this position.
 Organizations use this title for differing positions.
-In some companies, course developer may be synonymous with instructional designer.
+In some companies, a course developer may be synonymous with an instructional designer.
 It is often a job more focused on the content of the course than the educational design aspects of it.
 Course developers may interact with subject matter experts in choosing the resource materials and writing the text of the course.

 Subject Matter Expert

-In online course development, subject matter experts may be professors employed at the school which is developing the course or employed by another educational institution and working as a consultant.
+In online course development, SMEs may be professors employed at the school that is developing the course or employed by another educational institution and working as a consultant.
 Typically, these are part-time, contract positions.

 Instructional designers develop the appearance, organization, and functionality of learning systems using learning principles.
-They may write learning objectives and may determine the scope of a project, create the layout of the instructional material and plan and create assessments.
+They may write learning objectives and may determine the scope of a project, create the layout of the instructional material, and plan and create assessments.

 After a course has been written and designed, many institutions will put it through an editorial process.
 Copy editors and line editors check the courses for grammatical errors, style, and consistency.
 Editors also examine citations to be sure they adhere to style and format.

 Some online colleges do pay a flat fee to online faculty members for instructor-designed courses.
-In that case, the faculty member would act as all of the roles above, with perhaps the exception of the editor since an outside editor would likely be contracted to look over the course.
+In that case, the faculty member would most likely fill all of the roles above, with perhaps the exception of an editor who would review the instructor's work.